1805864/CS220-AU-portfolio/index.md

 Currently I am in the process of volunteering with the Open Road organisation as an Appropriate adult to safeguard a rights of vulnerable adults and children.
 In addition to my volunteering role I am in contact with my local borough councillor in order to set up and open up a club for the local community.
-Theclub will consist of individuals who come and share their stories as well as to relate one to another.
+The club will consist of individuals who come and share their stories as well as to relate one to another.

 ##  Counselling Work Experiences